Teach Your Team LifeLong Learning

 The hippocampus, a region in the brain, is crucial for memory formation.
 When we learn new information, it’s initially processed in the hippocampus before being transferred to long-term storage in other brain regions.
 The hippocampus’s very structure, with its high concentration of plastic neural circuits, showcases the brain’s design for continuous learning and memory formation.

 Ever heard of “away from” and “towards” motivation?
 It’s a cool concept coaches use.
 In simple terms, it’s about whether you learn to dodge the bullet (avoid pain) or chase the rainbow (seek pleasure).
-Personally, I’d love to be part of a team that’s all about chasing that rainbow, wouldn’t you?
+I’d love to be part of a team that’s all about chasing that rainbow, wouldn’t you?

 In the realm of neuroscience, “away” and “towards” motivations are deeply rooted in the brain’s reward and threat systems.
 The “towards” motivation is driven by the brain’s reward circuitry, primarily involving the release of dopamine in regions like the striatum when we anticipate or achieve positive outcomes.
 This propels us towards actions that result in pleasure or gain.
 On the other hand, the “away” motivation is governed by the brain’s threat or fear mechanisms, primarily involving regions like the amygdala.
 When we perceive potential harm or loss, the amygdala activates, releasing stress hormones and prompting us to avoid or move away from the perceived threat.
 Together, these systems guide our behaviours, either pushing us towards rewards or pulling us away from dangers.
 But that’s not the whole story when it comes to learning and motivation.